Subscribe to the Gulf Arabic Course

 Emphatic sounds:

-The following sounds - S, 6 (sometimes designated as T), and DH - are called the emphatic counterparts of s, t, and dh.
+The following sounds - S, T, and DH - are called the emphatic counterparts of s, t, and dh.
 They are pronounced with greater muscular tension in the mouth and throat, and with a raising of the back and root of the tongue toward the roof of the mouth.

-DH – DHallayt , bu DHabi , ir-riyaaDHa
+DH – DHallayt (I stayed), bu DHabi (Abu Dhabi, in relaxed speech), ir-riyaaDHa (sport)

-This is a sound used in Standard Arabic as well as in dialects of certain parts of Oman and Iraq.
+This is a sound used in Standard Arabic as well as in dialects of most parts of Oman and Iraq.
 It’s basically a ‘k’ pronounced far back in the mouth.
-In Gulf Arabic it is usually pronounced as ‘g’, hence guloob, dagiiga.
+In Gulf Arabic it is usually pronounced as ‘g’, hence guluub, dagiiga.

 ( II ) VOWELS